 Causes and Risk Factors of Pancreatic Cancer

 Most cases of pancreatic cancer occur among the older population, with 90 percent of diagnoses in people over 55 and 70 percent in people over 65.
-It's more common in men than women and in black people more than whites, Asians or Hispanics.
+It's more common in men than women and in Black people more than whites, Asians or Hispanics.

 Although none of those risk factors can be controlled, others can.
-"The cause of the majority of pancreatic cancer cases is unknown," Manax Rutson says. "[But] there is evidence that age, smoking, being overweight, a family history of pancreatic cancer, pancreatitis, and diabetes may increase your risk of pancreatic cancer."
+"The cause of the majority of pancreatic cancer cases is unknown," Manax Rutson said. "[But] there is evidence that age, smoking, being overweight, a family history of pancreatic cancer, pancreatitis, and diabetes may increase your risk of pancreatic cancer."

 Treatment for Pancreatic Cancer